pnnv/notes/Networking/Getting Started.md

 After the data has been sent, the connection is torn down using a similar four-way handshake.

 TCP is the protocol of choice for many of the most popular uses for the internet, including WWW, SSH, and email.

+#### UDP
+(user datagram protocol)
+It is a popular companion protocol to TCP and is also implemented in the transport layer.

+The fundamental difference between UDP and TCP is that UDP offers an unreliable data transfer.
+It does not verify that data has been received on the other end of the connection.
+This might sound like a bad thing, and for many purposes it is.
+However, it is also extremely important for some functions.

+Because it is not required to wait for the confirmation that the data was received and forced to resend the data, UDP is much faster than TCP.
+It does not establish a connection with the remote host, it just sends data without confirmation.

+Because it is a straightforward transaction, it is useful for communications like querying for network resources.
+It also doesn't maintain a state, which makes it great for transmitting data from one machine to many real-time clients.
+This makes it ideal for VIOP, games, and other applications that cannot afford delays.

+#### HTTP
+HTTP stands for hypertext transfer protocol.
+It is a protocol defined in the application layer that forms the basis for the communication on the web.

+HTTP defines a